 Chrysanthemum or mums (chrysanthème)

-If you’re looking for your favorite flower, here are popular French flower names to know:
+If you’re looking for your favorite flower to buy, here are popular French flower names:

 un azalée: an azalea